 Question 3:Where are the video clips?

 On the "CCIndex" page (see above), click "Video Clips" in the menu.
 The "Coach's Clipboard Video Clips" page will then load.
-Use the menus (on the left, or below the video) for accessing all of the video clips.
+Use the menus for accessing all of the video clips.
 Please note that video clips are not included in the downloads (Deluxe CD download, Playbook & Animations download, and the Playbook download).
 The video clips are only contained on the actual Deluxe CD disk, and in the Premium Members section.

 Question 4:The video clips don't work!